sudoxreboot/pkgd/README.md

-#sudoxget
+# pkgd

-pull and install on ubuntu with zsh
+pull and install unifier

 ---
-simply adds a --

-well, i got that far and decided to change it from a zsh addition to making a full on package machine... tech is a slippery slope

----

-#goals
+# goals

+package manager for simplicity

+simple command to install with url or repo

+parse distro youre on

+pull (latest or specific version) (i.e. pkgd raspberrypi/rpi-imager)

+install (latest or specific version) (i.e. pkgd -i raspberrypi/rpi-imager)

+update

+uninstall

-package manager for simplicity simple command to parse what distro youre on, and to auto pull (latest or specific version), install (latest or specific version), update, or uninstall starting with github, adding gitlab and other funtionality as i go
+starting with github, adding gitlab and other funtionality as i go

+unified and uniform

+- after goal: try to make it determine based on package name (i.e. pkgd -i balenaEtcher)